twolfson/twolfson.com/articles/3-stages-of-learning.md

   "author": "Todd Wolfson",
   "date": "2015-12-06T15:39:18-0600",
   "keywords": "learning",
-  "summary": "Explanation of the 3 stages I experience when learning a new skill."
+  "summary": "Theory about the stages we experience when learning a new skill."
 }

-A long while ago, [a professor][Professor Dix] enlightened my class with the 3 stages of learning.
-At that point and since then, they have held true time and time again.
-Without further ado, here they are:
+A long while ago, [a professor][Professor Dix] enlightened my class with his theory on the 3 stages of learning.
+At that point and since then, it has held true time and time again.
+Without further ado, here are the stages:

-1. Duplication - The ability to take content and repeat it back
+1. Duplication - Ability to take content and repeat it back
-2. Comprehension - The ability to take content, understand it, and state it in another way
+2. Comprehension - Ability to take content, understand it, and state it in another way
-3. Improvisation - The ability to take content and create new conclusions from it
+3. Improvisation - Ability to take content and create new conclusions from it

 [Professor Dix]: https://www.binghamton.edu/chemistry/people/dix/dix.html